siongui/userpages/content/articles/2018/07/30/golang-wasm-querySelectorAll%en.rst

   $ GOARCH=wasm GOOS=js go get -u github.com/siongui/godom/wasm

-We will select an element whose id is *testdiv*, and set the value of its *innerHTML* to **hi**.
+We will select div elements by querySelectorAll_, and set the value of its *innerHTML* to **hi**.
 See demo first:

-.. rubric:: `Go Wasm querySelector Demo <https://siongui.github.io/frontend-programming-in-go/wasm/002-querySelector/demo/>`__
+.. rubric:: `Go Wasm querySelectorAll Demo <https://siongui.github.io/frontend-programming-in-go/wasm/003-querySelectorAll/demo/>`__
    :class: align-center

 The following is source code of demo: